 Make an Outline

-Writing a literary analysis outline can be considered as one of the most critical steps in writing.
-A well-constructed outline will keep your thoughts and ideas organized.
+Writing a literary analysis outline can be considered one of the most critical steps in writing.
+A well-constructed character analysis outline will keep your thoughts and ideas organized.

-Make an introduction to your paper brief and meaningful.
-It should hold together your whole essay and should spark interest in people.
+Make the introduction to your paper brief and meaningful.
+It should hold together your entire essay and should spark the interest of your audience.
 Write a short description of the character in question.

-Subdivide your body paragraphs into different ideas or areas to be considered regarding the character.
-Look at your professor’s rubric and make sure that you’ll be able to tackle the things required.
+Subdivide your body paragraphs into different ideas or areas regarding the character.
+Look at your professor’s rubric and make sure that you’ll be able to tackle all of the things required.
 You should also be provided with questions to be answered to formulate your analysis better.
 The body should answer the following questions:

-- What are the character’s physical appearance, personality, and background?
+- What is the character’s physical appearance, personality, and background?

-- What were the conflicts that the character experienced and how did he/she overcome them?
+- What are the conflicts the character experiences and how did he/she overcome them?

 - What can we learn from this character?

-Your conclusion should also hold together your ideas** and shape a final analysis statement.
-Mention things about the character’s conflicts which we can experience in real life.
-Also, you can write about how a character that should’ve reacted to a certain situation.
+It’s time to master the secrets of how to write a conclusion for a character analysis.
+Your conclusion should also hold your ideas together and shape a final analysis statement.
+Mention things about the character’s conflicts that we could experience in real life.
+Additionally, you can write about how a character should’ve reacted to a certain situation.

 Character Analysis Essay Example